 Two thirds of the way up, find an expansive view in the other direction looking back over Eagle Springs Fire Road and the lovely park you just crossed.
 Once you reach Eagle Rock, you will be happy you made the climb.

 The road continues past the summit, so take the path to the right past a wooden bench up to the pothole-filled pinnacle.
 There are panoramic views from Eagle Rock, overlooking Santa Monica Bay, the San Fernando Valley, and all the mountains in between.
 Relax and enjoy the lofty perch, which has arches and sandstone alcoves to explore.

-As you descend the dirt single track, you will be facing out from the mountain, enjoying grand views over Topanga Canyon and the Santa Monica Mountains to the west.
+Hiking back on Musch Trail: As you descend the dirt single track, you will be facing out from the mountain, enjoying grand views over Topanga Canyon and the Santa Monica Mountains to the west.
 Weave down a slope of chaparral and sage over 1.1 miles to reach Musch Camp.
 This hike-in campground offers eight tent sites to backpackers with amenities like picnic tables, drinking water, and flush toilets.
-Sites may be reserved for $7 per night on a first-come first-serve basis.
+Sites may be reserved for $7 per night on a first-come first-serve basis (price as of 2018).